 First doses could be available as soon as this year, if developers can avoid major setbacks, according to both Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, and Richard Hatchett, head of the Oslo-based Coalition for Epidemic Preparedness Innovations (CEPI), which works to advance new vaccines.
 Hitting that target would be remarkable considering the process of bringing a conventional vaccine from inception to the finish line takes on average nearly 11 years.
 And just 6% of experimental vaccines make it all the way.

 2. Why does it usually take so long?

 An inoculation must clear a higher bar than a drug because it’s injected into healthy individuals.
 After testing a vaccine in animals, developers must show it’s safe and effective in humans.
 That usually happens in three phases, starting with tests in a small number of people aimed at achieving the strongest immune response without significant side effects.
 Larger-scale studies follow.
-The final leg, which often requires thousands of patients and lasts years, evaluates a vaccine in the population it’s intended for.
+The final leg, which often requires thousands of patients and lasts years, evaluates how effectively a vaccine prevents infection or disease in the population it’s intended for.
 If a vaccine passes these tests, it must then satisfy regulators and be produced in large quantities.

 Experts are employing or proposing a number of ways: